Albert2424/TFM/WESTPA/README.md

 [here]: https://github.com/KULL-Centre/papers/tree/main/2022/CG-cutoffs-Tesei-et-al/MC/code

 - **`/westpa_scripts`:** This directory contains all necessary files to perform the _WESTPA_ simulation.
 Most of them are default files that must not be modified.
-However, to make _WESTPA_ perform the desired simulation we need to modify the `runse.sh` file that controlls how each segment is simulated.
+However, to make _WESTPA_ perform the desired simulation we need to modify the `runseg.sh` file that controlls how each segment is simulated.
 In order to do it you must follow these steps:

 1. Change every _simulate.py_ for your simulation code.
 Notice that when the simulation code is called some arguments are added.
 If your code does not need this arguments you must erase them.
 On the top of the `runseg.sh` file the necessary variables needed in order to perform the simulation are defined.
 2. Change _cluster.py_ for your code that gets the pcoord.
 As in the previous case some arguments where added.